 It's generally easier to clean glassware if you do it right away.
 When detergent is used, it's usually one designed for lab glassware, such as Liquinox or Alconox.
 These detergents are preferable to any dishwashing detergent you might use on dishes at home.
 Much of the time, detergent and tap water are neither required nor desirable.
-You can rinse the glassware with the proper solvent, then finish up with a couple of rinses with distilled water, followed by final rinses with deionized water.
+You can rinse the glassware with the proper solvent, then finish up with a couple of rinses with distilled water, followed by final rinses with deionized water and allow cells to dry.